Tee Time: 2017 Farmers Insurance Open Begins

 The prestigious PGA Tour golf tournament runs Thursday through Sunday at the scenic Torrey Pines Golf Course.
 Fans will be able to see their favorite players, including Tiger Woods, who will make his 2017 on the course.

 Woods played early Wednesday in the Zurich Pro-Am at Torrey Pines Golf Course.
-Phil Mickelson, a three-time winner of the event, was also set to tee off Wednesday morning.
+Phil Mickelson, a three-time winner of the event, also played in the Pro-Am Wednesday.

 Woods has won eight times as a professional playing at the Torrey Pines Golf Course, including his last major championship at the 2008 U.S. Open.
 He loves the tracks on the San Diego coast and his appearance at the Farmers Insurance Open will certainly be a big draw for spectators.